moonlight-stream/moonlight-embedded/README.md

 [Limelight-common](https://github.com/limelight-stream/limelight-common) is the shared codebase between different implementations of Limelight

-[Limelight](https://github.com/cgutman/limelight) also has an Android implementation.
+[Limelight](https://github.com/limelight-stream/limelight-android) also has an Android implementation.

-[Limelight-pc](https://github.com/limelight-stream/limelight-pc) also has an Linux (X)/OSX/Windows
+[Limelight-pc](https://github.com/limelight-stream/limelight-pc) also has an Linux/OSX/Windows
 implementation.

+[Limelight iOS](https://github.com/limelight-stream/limelight-ios) also has an iOS implementation.

+[Limelight Windows](https://github.com/limelight-stream/limelight-windows) also has an Windows and Windows Phone implementation.

 ##Features